-Colombia’s Murdered Leaders Called Criminals By Duque Ally
+Colombia’s Murdered Leaders Called Criminals by Duque Ally

-The violence is part of the general breakdown of Colombia’s peace process, as leftist guerillas laid down arms and gave up territory they held, meanwhile the state and right-wing paramilitaries have failed to live up to their end of the deal.
+The violence is part of the general breakdown of Colombia’s peace process.

-The former campaign manager to Colombia’s President Ivan Duque has said that the social activists murdered over the past few years are criminals involved in ‘illegal businesses’.
-The comments come as protests are planned in 58 cities around the world, against the mass killing of Colombia’s social activists.
+The former campaign manager to Colombia’s President Ivan Duque has said that the social activists murdered over the past few years are criminals involved in ‘illegal businesses.’

 RELATED: